EmperorJack/procedural-dungeon-dynamics/README.md

   - `* Rotation Offset` - maximum rotation offset that is applied to an instantiated object
   - `* Spawn Chance` - chance of an object spawning (0 - 1)

+To change dungeon parameters at runtime:

+- Ensure the Dungeon Generation GUI is shown by clicking the `Toggle Dungeon Generation GUI` button.
+- Configure the available parameters as listed avove.

 **Fracturing**

 **Crowd Simulation**